 Prosecution of office abuse

-Due to the composition of the population, mainly comprising expatriates from over 200 nationalities, the UAE has implemented numerous initiatives to promote a culturally tolerant society.
+Due to the population’s composition, mainly comprising expatriates from more than 200 nationalities, the UAE has implemented numerous initiatives to promote a culturally tolerant society.
 Alongside the creation of a ministerial position for tolerance and coexistence at the cabinet level, the country hosts Christian churches, a Hindu temple and a Sikh Gurdwara.
-Moreover, in February 2022, the Community Development Authority in the Emirate of Dubai officially licensed the Jewish congregation “Gates of the East.”
-In March 2023, the government-sponsored “Abrahamic Family House” will unveil the first synagogue, alongside a mosque and a church, on a single site.
+The government-sponsored Abrahamic Family House, which includes the first synagogue alongside a mosque and a church on a single site, was opened in 2023.

 Civil rights